 (b) if the mineral is not exported from Australia, the day on which the mineral is first loaded on a vehicle for transport to the purchaser;

-“sold” includes transferred, shipped or otherwise disposed of, and “sale” has a corresponding meaning.
+sold includes transferred, shipped or otherwise disposed of, and sale has a corresponding meaning.

 (2) In this Division a reference to a mineral includes a reference to a material containing that mineral.